n8gray/use-the-force-touch/README.md

 # Use the Force, Touch
 A little 3D Touch demo app

-Displays the force and radius of a UITouch.
+Fire it up and push on the screen!
+Displays the force and radius of your touch.
 Also tracks the number of distinct levels that have been detected.